-We went out blackberry picking yesterday and we also found 200g of sloes.
+We went out blackberry picking yesterday, and also found 200g of sloes.

 I’ve not made sloe gin in years – not seen sloes out in the wild for years – and had a “spare” bottle of gin so thought I’d make some.